skysqlinc/skysql-docs/docs/Connecting to Sky DBs/README.md

 This page describes how to connect to a SkySQL database using a MariaDB-compatible client.

-## Connection Parameters

-Once your DB service is launched, click on the ‘Connect’ option for your service on the dashboard.
-This pops up all the required attributes to connect from any SQL client.

 ### **Important - Whitelist your IP address first**

 !!!
 Note